MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/shared-calling-setup.md

 You aren't required to define emergency numbers for a Shared Calling policy.
 If you don't define emergency numbers, when an emergency call is made, the number associated with the resource account in the Shared Calling policy is used.

-## Step 8: Configure the Shared Calling routing policy
+## Step 8: Configure the Shared Calling policy

-Once you've created your emergency call routing policy, you'll create your Shared Calling routing policy.
+Once you've created your emergency call routing policy, you'll create your Shared Calling policy.

-To configure and manage Shared Calling routing policies, you'll use the following Teams PowerShell cmdlets:
+To configure and manage Shared Calling policies, you'll use the following Teams PowerShell cmdlets:

 - [New-CsTeamsSharedCallingRoutingPolicy](/powershell/module/teams/new-csteamssharedcallingroutingpolicy)
 - [Get-CsTeamsSharedCallingRoutingPolicy](/powershell/module/teams/get-csteamssharedcallingroutingpolicy)